nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006035818/README.md

     - create commands to put new simple scripts in places in your user path
     - don't use file extensions - reasonable idea
       - i think switching scripts from sh to awk should be easy, for instance
-  - shellcheck - check bash scripts
+  - shellcheck - check bash scripts - available in kali repo
     - POSIX incompatibility
     - common security issues
   - started to demonstrate some sort of script injection `1:52:00`